blessed-sibanda/ansaz/book/3-starting-ansaz.md

 - Users can search for questions

+- Users can filter questions based on tag names

-- Users can comment on the answers
+- Users can comment on the answers and on other comments

 - Users can star questions and the answers they think are most helpful.